 We have developed key digital transformation technology platforms to assist you through your journey.

 eDesigner allows non-IT staff to develop and deploy electronic forms and service requests from citizens, with no coding necessary.
 The same staff can set up workflows to deal with these service requests, allocate workloads and provide functions and facilities to interact with citizens.

 eGovHub is the IEG4 platform for managing electronic webforms deployment through a browser on a mobile, tablet or PC device. eGovHub manages shared council settings such as style sheets etc but also allows each form to be deployed with multi-lingual capabilities.

 OneVu API framework sits behind OneVu and several of our other products such as iSpeakRevs&Bens.
 Through secure authentication it brings together data about a citizen, in real-time, that is normally 'trapped' in legacy silos.
 This allows non-IT staff to surface this data to citizens and other systems.

 Different online forms across our council users

-Forms built by councils submitted by customers in 2018
+Forms built by councils submitted by customers in the last 12 months

 Of all IEG4 form submissions are now from those built by customers

 Forms free as a part of being an eDesigner user

 Until recently, there were very few examples of standards one could use in central government let alone local government.
 This makes being good at integrating to different systems with different mechanisms an increasingly important skill set, as government seeks to rationalise systems and optimise service transformation.

 These services recognise that in many service areas and use cases of government people might need to pay for something and be notified of something.
 Historically, in central government, each department would pay different software suppliers for different versions of systems that made taking payments and sending notifications possible.